-Lots of elevation gain from the Saddleback
+Expect lots of elevation gain from the Saddleback

 Within minutes of starting up from the Saddleback, the mountains fill the frame.
 It’s an incredible sight for the next few hours.
 Along the way we leap-frogged with a couple of groups – one from Lebanon and one from Australia so it was fun to see the scene unfold from a visitor’s perspective.

-A fast descent
+A fast descent from Fairview Mountain

 Our descent was rapid.
 In under two hours we were standing by Lake Louise along with hundreds of other camera-toting tourists.
 The wind died down and off came the layers of clothes.
 The weather for a Thanksgiving weekend was pretty darned sweet.

 Check out the photo below.
 I think starting married life with a paddle on Lake Louise bodes well for the future – don’t you agree?

 Where to stay in and near Lake Louise

 If you want to be on Lake Louise it will cost you quite a bit.
 The Fairmont Chateau Lake Louise enjoys the best views of the lake and once you’ve parked, you’ll have great access to hiking trails.